 the art and science of healing that addresses the whole person - body, mind and spirit.
 The practice of holistic medicine integrates conventional and complementary therapies to promote optimal health and to prevent and treat disease.

-Holistic practitioners often expand the definition of holistic medicine by including an emphasis on education, personal responsibility and love of self and others.
-This means loving yourself to improve your health in all areas of your life as an ongoing journey and personal commitment to wellness.
+Holistic practitioners often expand the definition of holistic medicine by including an emphasis on education, personal responsibility, and love of self and others.
+When you love yourself, you are motivated to improve your health in all areas of your life as an ongoing journey and personal commitment to wellness.